mikeroyal/Self-Hosting-Guide/README.md

 [Mailroute](https://mailroute.net/) is a great tool that provides the best email filtering & security( CMMC, NIST 800-171, DFARS, DISA, HIPPA).
 It protects your inbox, stop spam, viruses, ransomware, security threats & more with email filtering services.
 With an easy setup on Office 365, Google & more.

+[InvoicePlane](https://www.invoiceplane.com/) is a self-hosted open source application for managing your quotes, invoices, clients and payments.

 ### Collaboration & Synchronization